 "I love the way biodynamic gardening brings me into the rhythm of the day, the cosmos and spirit of life.
 It's not simply about producing food that is delicious and flowers that are gorgeous, but it's about sustaining "life" in it's fullest expression...
-I love it!
-Lorraine>
+I love it!" - Biodynamic Gardening Club Member Lorraine

 Biodynamics encourages a ‘mindful’ holistic approach to gardening, a rewarding pastime which enriches garden and gardener alike.
 It invites the gardener on a journey of discovery, values intuition as well as science, and fosters a special sense of wellbeing.